Arif Aiman: Club career

-Johor Darul Ta'zim FC
+Johor Darul Ta'zim

 Arif made his senior debut with Johor Darul Ta'zim II on 29 February 2020 in the 2020 Malaysia Premier League.
 He played 73 minutes in a 3–1 away win against Negeri Sembilan.
 On 14 March 2020, he made his Johor Darul Ta'zim first team debut against Felda United in the 2020 Malaysia Super League.
 He scored his first goal for the club against Kuching City in a 1–0 win in the Round of 16 of the 2020 Malaysia Cup which see them through to the quarter-finals.
 Arif made his first appearance in the 2021 season against UiTM after his teammate Safawi Rasid was subbed off because of a knee injury.
 He also scored in that match.
 Arif was named in the 25 best ASEAN wonderkids in football.
 On 22 June 2021, he made his debut in 2021 AFC Champions League, which ended in a 0–1 loss against Japanese club Nagoya Grampus.